Latest update on Coronavirus (COVID-19) in the UK (updated on 26th May 2020)

 - Other sources to consult and approved by the BLCC to deal with orders being cancelled by business customers, retaining ownership to goods supplied, handling consumer cancellations and negotiating with landlords.

-Below you will find the latest information on business support provided by the UK Government and updates on how to get from the UK to Belgium.
+Below you will find the latest information on business support provided by the UK Government, who can get back to work and updates on how to get from the UK to Belgium.

 You can find the latest updates for both businesses and employees on the following links:

 We do however feel it is necessary to comment on the main points and help you to understand the practical side.
 These are: